mpaviotti/mpaviotti.github.com/phd.markdown

 underestimate the need of having this documents ready since universities in the U.K. tend to be rather strict about requirements even though sometimes they ought to be flexible.

-As a supervisor I am committed to guarantee a certain level of supervision, but rest assured, a PhD is a lot of work and you will need to focus if you want to get through it.

 Good luck!